Pink-legged graveteiro: Conservation and threats

 The cocoa plantations are facing many threats that will harm the pink-legged graveteiro if they are not reversed.
-When dealing with the “Evil Quartet”, habitat destruction and some over exploitation of the land are the two main factors driving the pink-legged graveteiro to endangerment.
+When dealing with the "Evil Quartet", habitat destruction and some over exploitation of the land are the two main factors driving the pink-legged graveteiro to endangerment.
 The overexploitation comes from cattle overgrazing in the pastures.
 The habitat destruction comes from many different problems.
 The first is the switch from shade crops to partly sun or even full sun crops, which will eliminate the different levels that sustain life in the shade plantations.
 Also, about 5,000 km of cocoa plantation are estimated to be converted to pasture land in the coming years.
 This will further habitat fragmentation of this area making it hard for animals that reside in the plantation to move from one part of their habitat to another part of their habitat.
-One problem that the plantations have already experienced and was very detrimental to their livelihood was the outbreak of a disease called “Witches’ Broom” in the 1980s and 1990s.
-Witches’ Broom is caused by the fungus Crinipellis pernicious, which around that period wiped out a large portion of the cocoa produced in Brazil and other surrounding countries.
+One problem that the plantations have already experienced and was very detrimental to their livelihood was the outbreak of a disease called "Witches' Broom" in the 1980s and 1990s.
+Witches' Broom is caused by the fungus Crinipellis pernicious, which around that period wiped out a large portion of the cocoa produced in Brazil and other surrounding countries.
 At about the same time, the market for cocoa crashed so that the owners had nothing to do for money except chop down the trees and sell them for cash, destroying the pink-legged graveteiro's habitat.

 The first part of restoring the pink-legged graveteiro back to sustainable numbers, is the conservation of the Atlantic Forest.
 There are many conservation efforts already in place that are meant to serve the Atlantic Forest, which is home to five percent of the world's vertebrate species and eight percent of the world's plants.
 Only about eight percent of unbroken original habitat is left to support this hotspot.
 The government of Brazil is working to protect this vital piece of habitat by setting aside land for 108 national state parks, 85 federal and state biological reserves, and 31 federal and state ecological reserves, totaling 225 different areas set aside for conservation.
 Another successful program put in place is the private reserve system, which covers almost 1,000 kilometers of the Atlantic Forest.
 One main strategy that is in place to encourage biodiversity is establishing corridors because the habitats that are remaining are severely fragmented.
-There are many corridors being established to connect the wildlife, but the main one in the Atlantic Forest is located in the south part of Bahia and Espirito Santo.
+There are many corridors being established to connect the wildlife, but the main one in the Atlantic Forest is located in the south part of Bahia and Espírito Santo.